Free things to do in Andalucia

 5. Sunsets, a free spectacle every evening, different every evening.
 Once again, the whole coast from Tarifa going north could easily be called the Sunset Coast.

-6. Mercados de Abastos, local covered markets usually found in the centre of towns and cities. kaleidoscope of colours, sights, smells.
+6. Mercados de Abastos, local covered markets usually found in the centre of towns and cities.
+A kaleidoscope of colours, sights, smells.
 Stroll around, look at the prices, check out the stalls with the longest queues.
 Buy something, even if just a few almonds to crunch on or some olives for your lunch.
 Find out more here

 Free things to do in Andalucia: Jaen, Cordoba HERE